Headlines are tricky business. They’re the difference between getting clicks on your article, or sending them scrolling on by.

 ‘How to’ posts are usually instructional posts that guide the reader step-by-step to achieve an outcome.
 The headline makes a promise, and the blog post delivers on that promise.
 Well, it should do anyway, or your reader will leave feeling peeved and cheated!

-If you’re using Pinterest to market your business, (which in my opinion all pet businesses should be!) ‘how to make’ posts tend to do incredibly well.
+If you’re using Pinterest to market your business, (which in my opinion all online pet businesses should be!) ‘how to make’ posts tend to do incredibly well.
 These posts teach your reader how to make something specific and are dynamite on Pinterest.

 ‘How to make a destruction box’ on my dog blog has received thousands of shares on Pinterest.
 And another post ‘How to stop your dog from scavenging on walks’ is one of my most visited articles from the search engines.

 Don’t underestimate the power of a solid ‘how to’ post.
 Use them where you can.

 People love a good list.
 They’re always popular with readers because, again, the promise of what to expect is clear cut in the title.
 You’re looking at a list post right now, all be it a small one, but three can still be considered a list of sorts.

 List posts almost always start with a number.
 So for example, you could write a post about ‘10 ways to exercise with your dog’, or ‘15 DIY Halloween costumes for dogs.’